 I like to think about how to tell better stories.

-So this weekend, I’ve found that there’s something to connect Finding Nemo and Billy Idol.
 If you’re looking to improve your storytelling, then I have three perfect ways for you to challenge your inner storyteller:

 - The Pixar Pitch